Updated November 19, 2020

 Here is what you need to know for now:

-- Church services will start in a limited way, but no other ministries will start in-person meetings at this time.
+- Church services are are getting ready to re-open, and as of now, no other ministries will start in-person meetings at this time.

 - We will remain connected via our Newsletter, "NewsPoints" (subscribe here)

 - Please avail yourself of our online giving portal to continue financially supporting our church

 - Check back for new developments

 - If you are a member and need assistance, please email our church office or call the office phone and leave a message: 916-786-8350.
 If your need is more urgent, please reach out to one of our Elders

 General Practices To Help Us All Stay Healthy: